mobidic/Captain-ACHAB/README.md

 ```bash
 for i in *.vcf; do echo --variant $i \\ >> vcfmerge.sh ; done
 ```
 Run vcfmerge.sh.
-Then run the vcf-sample-counter.sh and you'll get the db.vcf.
+Multiallelic lines from vcf have to be split before annotation.
+Then run the vcf_sample_counter_merger.sh script and you'll get the db.vcf.

 #### Optional :
 If needed, you can "clean" the all.vcf with this command :